 Jen has been a featured expert on radio and in print and online publications, including MindBodyGreen.com, PainPathways Magazine, Psychology Today blog, CeliacCorner blog, JenningsWire: The World of Success, WHQR’s Coastline and Midday Interview, and WILMA magazine, among others.

 Practicing mindfulness reduces stress and increases feelings of peace, happiness and well-being.
 Practicing mindfulness is also one of the most effective things that we can do to increase willpower and support us in reaching our goals.

 WHAT IS MINDFULNESS?

-Mindfulness is awareness of present moment without clinging to it, without turning away and trying to escape it, and without wanting things to be other than they are.
+Mindfulness is awareness of present moment without clinging, without turning away and trying to escape what feels uncomfortable, and without wanting it to be other than it is.

-Practicing mindfulness allows you to be present with whatever arises in your life, both the joys and the difficult moments, without being so reactive.
-Living mindfully allows you to stay in the moment without getting overwhelmed by worry about the future or regret about the past.
+Practicing mindfulness allows us to be present with whatever arises in our lives, both the joys and the difficult moments, without being so reactive.
+Living mindfully allows us to stay in the moment without getting overwhelmed by worry about the future or regret about the past.

-When you bring awareness to whatever is happening right now, you have the freedom to choose how to respond rather than falling into your habitual patterns of reactivity.
+When we bring awareness to whatever is happening right now, we have the freedom to choose how to respond rather than falling into habitual patterns of reactivity.